inhohong/inhohong.github.io/_pages/about.md

   - /about.html
 ---

-I am a PhD candidate at [Complexity in Social System (CS<sup>2</sup>) Lab.](http://complex.postech.ac.kr) in [Pohang University of Science and Technology (POSTECH)](http://www.postech.ac.kr/eng/), Korea.
+I am a PhD at [Complexity in Social System (CS<sup>2</sup>) Lab.](http://complex.postech.ac.kr) in [Pohang University of Science and Technology (POSTECH)](http://www.postech.ac.kr/eng/), Korea.
 My research focuses on understanding social systems through data analysis and mathematical modeling, with a particular interest on economic complexity, knowledge structure, and human mobility.

 {% include_relative education.md %}